 Committees

-As a healthcare regulator, the GDC’s legislation sets out a number of which take decisions on registration appeals and fitness to practise matters.
+As a healthcare regulator, the GDC’s legislation sets out a number of statutory committees which take decisions on registration appeals and fitness to practise matters.
 Additionally, and as with most public sector bodies, the GDC has a 3 main Committees of Council, Finance and Performance (FPC), Audit and Risk (ARC), and Remuneration (REMCO).
 Each take decisions and make recommendations to Council in accordance with terms of reference.
 All three committees are chaired by a Council member, with the ARC and REMCO additionally having an independent member.

 The GDC also has a Policy and Research Board (PRB), which is made up of Council members and chaired by a Council member.
-This is not a decision making body and provides policy input to GDC work areas at a formative stage, prior to being considered by full Council.
+This is not a decision-making body and provides policy input to GDC work areas at a formative stage, prior to being considered by full Council.

 Membership of all of the Committees is determined by the Chair, following expressions of interest by Council Members.